 The Center for Energy and the Global Environment (CEAGE) is located at the Advanced Research Institute of Virginia Tech.
 Activities at CEAGE focus on research, education and training issues related to energy and information systems including secure data communication.
 The impact of electricity generation and use from both conventional and renewable energy sources on the global environment are studied by our researchers as well.
 Since its inception in 1994, CEAGE has made linkages with industry groups and universities in more than 30 nations, making it one of the most internationally active research organizations of its kind.

-Advanced Research Institute awarded $2 million to help smaller commercial buildings save energy (March 16, 2015) U.S. Department of Energy Office of Energy Efficiency and Renewable Energy selects Virginia Tech to Continue Development of Innovative Building Automation System (March 5, 2015) Virginia Tech Selected to Continue Development of Innovative Building Automation System (March 5, 2015) Click here for more news.
+Saifur Rahman to serve on governor's committee to reduce energy consumption in the private sector (May 27, 2015) Advanced Research Institute awarded $2 million to help smaller commercial buildings save energy (March 16, 2015) U.S. Department of Energy Office of Energy Efficiency and Renewable Energy selects Virginia Tech to Continue Development of Innovative Building Automation System (March 5, 2015) Click here for more news.

 CEAGE PV System

-CEAGE operates a grid-tied 6.44 kWp solar photovoltaic system at its location at Virginia Tech’s Research Center in Arlington, Virginia USA.
-The system feeds power to the building and serves as a testbed for the researchers and students of the Center.
+CEAGE operates a grid-tied 6.44 kWp solar photovoltaic system at its location.
+The system feeds power to the building and also serves as a testbed for the researchers and students of the Center.
 For more information on plant performance, click here.